 His idea of the Mile High Club is to screw investors up there

-Trump Ocean Resort Baja: those four words contain the entirety of Trump's contribution to the project.
+Telling People They're Lucky (That He Didn't Rip Them Off Harder) Trump Ocean Resort Baja: those four words contain the entirety of Trump's contribution to the project.
 None of this stopped the Trumps (multiple, him and his and daughter Ivanka) from pushing the Mexican resort like the Lost City of Gold.
 The project collected 32 million dollars from investors, and then promptly sent them a letter saying that loan negotiations had collapsed.
-It also informed them that the buildings that were supposed to be build with the money didn't exist, then closed by quoting the part of the contract that said the company was allowed to spend the deposits anyway.
+It also informed them that the buildings that were supposed to be built with the money didn't exist, then closed by quoting the part of the contract that said the company was allowed to spend the deposits anyway.
 Mission accomplished, Trump removed his name from the project the next month.
 He then told interviewers that investors were "lucky" because they'd have lost even more money if anything had been built.

 Customers give us money for goods.
 "Customers" just give us the money.